-When shopping for solar batteries you need to consider many factors in account, so you can extract the most from the solar setups.
+When shopping for solar batteries, you need to consider many factors in account, so you can extract the most from the solar setups.
 There are different types of solar batteries available in the market; each with different features and drawbacks.

-But you should always keep two things in mind — type of battery you’re looking for, and how harshly you’re going to charge and discharge the battery bank.
+But you should always keep two things in mind — the type of battery you’re looking for, and how harshly you’re going to charge and discharge the battery bank.

 To make it even easier, I’ve broken down the mostly used energy storage solutions that are easily available to us for your solar system.
 Let’s start from types of batteries.